mohamed-services/mnn/README.md

 Modularity means the ability to add or remove heads or experts without destroying the model.

-Every expert must get a 3 trainable linear layer as an attachment to convert data from the shared space representation to the expert representation, and to convert the data from the expert representation to the shared space representation.
+Every expert must get 3 trainable linear layers as an attachment, linear_i converts the data from the shared space representation to the expert representation, linear_o converts the data from the expert representation back to the shared space representation, and linear_r is a learned skip connection that carries the input around the expert so the expert can be removed without breaking the path.

-Also global linear layers for the generating the queries and keys and for the router network.
+Also global linear layers for generating the queries and the keys and the values and for the router network.

 Query = Linear_query(inputs)

 Key = Linear_key(inputs)

-Value = distance(neareast_neigbours(query, key, inputs))
+Value = Linear_value(inputs)

+The nearest neighbours algorithm finds the keys nearest to the query, then the distances to those keys are normalized and inverted into weights, and the values of those neighbours are weighted and summed.

+Aggregated = sum(weights(distances(Query, nearest_keys)) \* Value_of_those_neighbours)

-Note query and key sizes are smaller than the value size
+Note query and key sizes are smaller than the value size, and note that the value is a generated vector not a distance, the distance only produces the weight that the value is multiplied by

-output = linear_o(expert(linear_i(Value))) + linear_r(Value)
+output = linear_o(expert(linear_i(Aggregated))) + linear_r(Aggregated)

-This architecture will allow the usage of experts from different open-weights models from different sources without needing to retrain any of those experts and that by freezing the expert weights and just training the linear layers for that expert to be able to communicate with the shared space.
+The goal of this architecture is to allow the usage of experts from different open-weights models from different sources without retraining any of those experts, by freezing the expert weights and training only the linear layers that let that expert communicate with the shared space.
+This is model stitching, and with linear adapters it is known to work only partially, so expect some quality loss compared to running that expert inside its original model, which is exactly why non linear adapters would be better as noted below.

-The linear layers are intiated with identity matrices and trained during inference.
+The linear layers are initiated with identity matrices when the input size and the output size are equal, and when the two sizes are different an identity matrix doesn't exist so initiate them with a truncated or a zero padded identity instead.
+They are trained at inference time (test time training).

 It would be much better to use non linear MLP layers but we will use linear layers in this project.

 ## routing

-Instead of the router network in the mixture of experts you can make every expert output a signature using global trained input like a bias and local trained linear layers and generate this signaturs only once at the start of the run.
+Instead of the router network in the mixture of experts you can make every expert output a signature using global trained input like a bias and local trained linear layers and generate this signatures only once at the start of the run.

-and for every token you extract a special vector from it using linear layers and use nearest neighbors to find the nearest experts signatures, and run this token via the n experts with the nearest signatures and multiply the outputs by the distance.
+and for every token you extract a special vector from it using linear layers and use nearest neighbors to find the nearest experts signatures, and run this token via the n experts with the nearest signatures and multiply the outputs by the inverted normalized distance, so the nearest expert gets the largest weight and not the smallest one, see the Weighting the neighbours part of the Nearest Neighbors section for the formulas.

 ## Positioning

-A positioning network that will be used to send the experts outpots to the correct positions.
+A positioning network that will be used to send the experts outputs to the correct positions.

 ## New token generation
 The query is generated over two or more steps
-The first step an encoding of the next token position is generated with a blank word or token it's just the new positional encoding and then it's converted into a query that query is runned through the nearest neighbors algorithm to gather the nearby tokens to generate the new query.
+The first step an encoding of the next token position is generated with a blank word or token it's just the new positional encoding and then it's converted into a query that query is run through the nearest neighbors algorithm to gather the nearby tokens to generate the new query.
 The second step is running the new query in the network to generate a new query or to generate a new value that can be stored in the space.
 It's possible to run the query generation loop multiple times before generating the actual value or the new token, and those multiple runs to ensure better coverage for the tokens space.
-Every time we generate a q we also generate a k and a v but don't save the token to the space until we process a number iterations larger than the log of the current context window to ensure a better coverage of the space and to ensure that the token will be saved in a proper location and to avoid bloating the space with incomplete or missleading tokens.
+Every time we generate a q we also generate a k and a v but don't save the token to the space until we process a number of iterations larger than log_2 of the current context window, which is around 30 iterations for a context window of one billion tokens, to ensure a better coverage of the space and to ensure that the token will be saved in a proper location and to avoid bloating the space with incomplete or misleading tokens.

 ## Multidimensionality

-If we are using one dimensional neural network like MLP architecture for our model then, if we have an image of size (600, 600, 3) then its flatten context window is approximately 1 million token then we need 1 trillion parameters for a single layer to process this image, also if we are dealing with a text of size 16k words and embedded every word in a vector of size 64 so its flatten context window will be approximately 1 million token then we need 1 trillion parameters per layer to process this text, and the truth is most of those 1 trillion parameters doesn’t contribute much and we can convert a lot of those parameters to zeros without affecting the final results much, So the problem of MLP is that it scales quadratically that’s why we are not using
+If we are using one dimensional neural network like MLP architecture for our model then, if we have an image of size (600, 600, 3) then its flattened context window is approximately 1 million token then we need 1 trillion parameters for a single layer to process this image, also if we are dealing with a text of size 16k words and embedded every word in a vector of size 64 so its flattened context window will be approximately 1 million token then we need 1 trillion parameters per layer to process this text, and the truth is most of those 1 trillion parameters don’t contribute much and we can convert a lot of those parameters to zeros without affecting the final results much, So the problem of MLP is that it scales quadratically that’s why we are not using
 MLP for tasks of large size like images or text,

-The transformer models decrease this problem by reshaping the flat inputs like text into 2d arrays for example, from 1 million to (16384, 64) for that text input, and cut and reshape the image into patches for example from 1 million to (5625, 192), so the computational complexity is reduced from 1 million squared to
+The transformer models [1] decrease this problem by reshaping the flat inputs like text into 2d arrays for example, from 1 million to (16384, 64) for that text input, and cut and reshape the image into patches for example from 1 million to (5625, 192), so the cost per slice drops from 1 million squared to
-(32768^2, 32^2) and (5625^2, 192^2),
-The logical conclusion is that we should not stop at just two dimensions as increasing the dimensions reduces the needed computation, so we can reduce the computation by reshaping the inputs from two dimensions to three or more, if we want we can reshape the inputs to a maximum of dimensions equals log_2 of its size, so every dimension will be of size two,
+(16384^2, 64^2) and (5625^2, 192^2), but every per slice cost has to be multiplied by the number of the slices on that axis, so the real totals are (64 \* 16384^2) + (16384 \* 64^2) which is around 1.7e10 for the text, and (192 \* 5625^2) + (5625 \* 192^2) which is around 6.3e9 for the image, that is a 58 X reduction for the text and a 159 X reduction for the image against the 1 trillion operations of the flat version, see the True meaning of multidimensionality section, The logical conclusion is that we should not stop at just two dimensions as increasing the dimensions reduces the needed computation, so we can reduce the computation by reshaping the inputs from two dimensions to three or more, if we want we can reshape the inputs to a maximum of dimensions equals log_2 of its size, so every dimension will be of size two,

-The transformer model can process the inputs in multidimensional space, for example if you have input sample of ten thousand words and embedding of size 64 usually you can run the attention mechanism on the first axis of size 10,000 and then you will run the feedforward layer on the second axis of 64, or you can reshape this sample to be (100, 100, 64) and run the attention mechanism on the first axis of size 100 then run the attention mechanism on the second axis of size 100 and then run the feedforward layer on the third axis of size 64, another example if you have an input of size one million words then you can run the attention mechanism on the first axis of size 1,000,000 and run the feedforward layer on the second axis of size 64, or you can reshape it to (100, 100, 100, 64) and then run the attention mechanism of size 100 on the first axis then run it on the second axis of size 100 then run it on the third axis of size 100 then run the feedforward layer on the fourth axis of size 64, I’ll not use the attention mechanism in my model, I’m mentioning it just in case you want to use it,
+The transformer model can process the inputs in multidimensional space, for example if you have input sample of ten thousand words and embedding of size 64 usually you can run the attention mechanism on the first axis of size 10,000 and then you will run the feedforward layer on the second axis of 64, or you can reshape this sample to be (100, 100, 64) and run the attention mechanism on the first axis of size 100 then run the attention mechanism on the second axis of size 100 and then run the feedforward layer on the third axis of size 64, another example if you have an input of size one million words then you can run the attention mechanism on the first axis of size 1,000,000 and run the feedforward layer on the second axis of size 64, or you can reshape it to (100, 100, 100, 64) and then run the attention mechanism of size 100 on the first axis then run it on the second axis of size 100 then run it on the third axis of size 100 then run the feedforward layer on the fourth axis of size 64, I’ll not use the standard global softmax attention mechanism in my model, I’m mentioning it just in case you want to use it, my model uses nearest neighbors attention instead (see the Nearest Neighbors section),

 You can implement multidimensional layers using attention layers or convolutional layers, or locally connected layers or feedforward layers or many other options.